 The result?
 "Geography no longer mattered very much except as a problem in management," Cronon writes, "The cattle might still graze amid forgotten buffalo wallows in central Montana, and the hogs might still devour their feedlot corn in Iowa, but from the corporate point of view they could just as well have been anywhere else."

-Chicago didn't just loot the countryside, however, it transformed it.
+Chicago didn't just loot the countryside, it transformed it.
 Cronon explains that the relationship between city and country is reciprocal, at least in economic terms.
 In the process of taking wealth from its rural hinterland, Chicago made new wealth possible by providing a market for what could be harvested there.

 The familiar resentment expressed toward Chicago by small‑town Midwest finds its explanation in this highly unequal partnership.
 Downstaters resented (often with reason) the control that the city's bankers and grain traders and butchers held over them, but perhaps overlooked the fact that without those markets they would be backwaters—as, sadly, many of them are becoming again today.

-But these shifts mean that Springfield functions less and less as even a symbolic opposite pole to Chicago's presence.
 As Chicago reorganizes its economy to these new realities, it—or rather the metropolitan agglomeration of which it is the enfeebled heart—is again drawing people and jobs from its hinterland.
 So concentrated have population and wealth become in the northeast corner of Illinois that the state's demographics are geographically unbalanced in a way not seen since the 1820s when virtually every Illinoisan who didn't wear animal skins lived south of Vandalia.

 The eradication of place as an essential economic factor has transformed the concept of the "frontier."
 (Cronon turns Frederick Jackson Turner's famous thesis on its head in arguing that the settlement of the U.S. was an urban rather than a rural phenomenon.)
 Today, the commodities that make up a city's trade are unnatural resources—money, ideas, services that can be manufactured or grown almost anywhere.